One-time professional development sessions on a variety of pre-determined topics, or customizable to suit your school's unique needs.

 PE Lesson Plans

-Lesson plans created for teachers, by teachers.
+Physical education lesson plans created by teachers, for teachers, in a convenient recipe card format.
 Available for grades K-12.

 Did You Know EAS has a YouTube Channel?